rose-coste/whitepapers/state_of_union_containers_pt1.md

-CoreOS is a new Linux distribution that has been architected to provide features needed to run modern infrastructure stacks via containers with a hands-­‐off approach to keeping the OS up-­‐to-­‐date much like the manner in which browsers receive updates.
+CoreOS is a new Linux distribution that has been architected to provide features needed to run modern infrastructure stacks via containers with a hands-off approach to keeping the OS up to date much like the manner in which browsers receive updates.
 Th strategies and architectures that influence CoreOS are similar to the mechanisms that allow companies like Google, Facebook and Twitter to run their services at scale with high resilience.

-In addition to the self-­‐updating nature of CoreOS, the real value lies in its flagship products:
+In addition to the self-updating nature of CoreOS, the real value lies in its flagship products:

--   **etcd** highly-­‐available key value store for shared configuration and service discovery.
+-   **etcd** highly-available key value store for shared configuration and service discovery.

 -   **fleet**: distributed init system that uses etcd as its manifest